romeerez/orchid-orm/docs/src/guide/where.md

 `notIn` is for the `NOT IN` operator, and takes the same arguments as `in`

-## numeric, date, time operators
+## numeric and date operators

-To compare numbers, dates, and times.
+To compare numbers and dates.

 `lt` is for `<` (lower than)